-A lot has changed in the business landscape over the past few years, and the social contracts built around it struggle to keep up.
+A lot has changed in the business landscape over the past few years, and the social contracts built around traditional business practices struggle to keep up.
 Are your benefits strategies evolving quickly enough to stay competitive?

-The way we work, the type of work we do, where we work, and who we work with all look different than they did even 10 years ago.
+The way we work, the type of work we do, where we work, and who we work with all look different than they did even ten years ago.

 Why does this matter?

 To achieve the greatest impact, it's essential to think beyond table stakes.